-In-Training Examination - All family medicine interns and residents are required to participate in the Intraining examination on a yearly basis.
-The examination will be held on the fourth Wednesday of October.
+In-Training Examination - All family medicine interns and residents are required to participate in the In Training examination on a yearly basis.
+The examination will be held on the fourth week of October.
 Although not used as a criterion for promotion, information will be considered in the context of other ratings of the resident's medical knowledge.